Gout: A New Treatment For an Old Disease

 Low doses of aspirin.

-Cyclosporine, a drug used to avoid the body from rejecting a new organ after transplant surgery
+Cyclosporine, a drug used to prevent the body from rejecting a new organ after transplant surgery

 Some Cancer Drugs